Is procurement outsourcing right for your company?

 Business process outsourcing (BPO) is becoming increasingly common for fast-growing companies focused on adapting to changing landscapes.
-Instead of hiring in-house teams, companies are outsourcing critical business functions like IT, human resources, marketing and customer support.
+Instead of hiring in-house teams, companies outsource critical business functions like IT, human resources, marketing, and customer support.

-This trend is not going to stop any time soon.
-The business process outsourcing market is expected to grow 8.5 percent by the end of 2028 and will continue to be an option for even more areas of your business.
+This trend is going to continue for a while.
+The business process outsourcing market is expected to grow 8.5 percent by the end of 2028.
+So it will continue to be an option for even more areas of your business.

-There are pros and cons to business process outsourcing.
+There are pros and cons of business process outsourcing.
 It can mean in-house jobs lost and potential for operational failures.
-However, BPO can also result in cost savings, increased efficiencies, maximized performance, and taking your business to the next level of growth.
+On the other hand, many types of BPO vendors can save costs and increase efficiencies.
+By outsourcing, you maximize performance and take your business to the next level of growth.

 What is procurement outsourcing?

 Procurement outsourcing involves shifting all or some procurement activities to a procurement service provider.
-This outsourcing process often involves procurement functions that are considered non-core (think: indirect procurement) but can include more strategic functions like supplier relationship management, RFP/bid management, spend management, and contract negotiation.
+This outsourcing process often involves procurement functions that are considered non-core, like indirect procurement.
+It can include more strategic tasks like supplier relationship management, RFP/bid management, spend management, and contract negotiation.

 - We need to cut tail spend.